Theft (shoplifting) by concealment of unpurchased goods

 Our experienced Colorado criminal lawyers know how to negotiate with the prosecutors at the Denver District Attorney's office.
 We can get them to agree to probation or even to drop shoplifting charges altogether.

 To find out how we can fight to protect your good name and keep you out of jail, call us for a free consultation.
-Simply fill out the form on this page or call us at 720-955-6112.
 One of our experienced Colorado theft lawyers will get back to you promptly to discuss the best defense to your Colorado shoplifting charges.

 And to learn more about penalties and defenses for shoplifting under Colorado's theft statute, please see our article on Colorado theft, 18-4-401 C.R.S.